-IMPORTANT NOTES: This is a credit/no credit course.
-In order to receive credit in ED2510/2530:
+IMPORTANT NOTE: This is a credit/no credit course.

-- 1. Students must successfully complete both placements of the field experience, as evidenced by: - a. hand in a timesheet signed by the mentor teacher attesting to the completion of practicum hours, - b. achieve a mark over 60% on the observation journals and reports,
+In order to receive credit in ED2510:

-- 2. Attend a minimum of 80% of class lectures (it is the student's responsibility to sign the attendance sheet at each lecture), and - 3.
-Achieve an overall grade of at least 60% (C-).
+- 1. Students must successfully complete both placements of the field experience, as evidenced by: - a. hand in a timesheet signed by the mentor teacher attesting to the successful completion of practicum hours, - b. achieve a grade of at least 70% (B-) on the observation journals and reports, - 2.
+Attend a minimum of 21 class lectures (it is the student's responsibility to sign the attendance sheet at each lecture the attendance sheet will not be available after 8:40 each morning), and - 3.
+Achieve an overall grade of at least 70% (B-).

-EVALUATION:
+EVALUATIONS: